dgirotti/dgirotti/README.md

 - Led test parties and facilitated team training for new feature launches.

 - Managed Scrum processes, including sprint planning, retrospectives, and standups.

+- Manage Agile metrics and shared them to the team.

 - Enhanced QA processes and participated in user story validation and documentation.